shlomiassaf/ngrid/README.md

 > Currently, `@pebula/ngrid-material` is the only rich UI layer, implementing the UI using `@angular/material`.
 You can also implemented your own, see how it's done in `@pebula/ngrid-material`.

+## Design goals

+- Developer ergonomics
+- Performance
+- Extensibility (features via plugins)

+> In other words: Easy to use, fast and with loads of features.

+We try to cut down complexity by splitting features into plugins and having a default option at all times so integration is seamless.

+Daily, mundane and repetitive routines like setting up a datasource or creating a column definition are packed into factories that make it easy to use.

+Templates should be shared and reused, define a template once and use it multiple times.

 ## TODO

 See the [todo list here](TODO.md)